gaboesquivel/gaboesquivel/content/experience/wink.md

     Integrated partner-bank APIs so deposits, transfers, and account data moved through the app.
   - Built biometric KYC with a React Native native bridge.
+  - Coordinated with partner-bank teams and vendors on the first version.
 techStack:
   - React Native
   - React